Which relievers will help you save your fantasy team in 2021?

 Smith was an all-star with the Giants in 2019 but struggled with the Braves last year.
 We like his ability to strike batters out (512 Ks in 426.2 career innings pitched) and the Braves should give him plenty of opportunities to do just that this season.

-Anderson saved only six games last year, but we’re excited by his overall numbers.
-He allowed only five hits in 16.1 innings and posted a 0.55 ERA for the Rays.
-Tampa will use their best bullpen arm in the highest leverage situations so while Anderson might not close games he still has solid fantasy value.
+Nick Anderson is starting the year on the injured list, opening a big door for Fairbanks.
+Tampa will use their best bullpen arm in the highest leverage situations so while Fairbanks might not close games he still has solid fantasy value.

 13. Giovanny Gallegos, St. Louis Cardinals